 How do point and diffuse pollution differ?

 Point pollution arises from a set point and is easily traceable.

-Examples are leaking silage, pesticide preparation areas and animal feeding points
+Examples in agriculture are leaking silage, pesticide preparation areas and animal feeding points.

+In animal care settings, point pollution may also arise from animal feeding or cleaning.
+Visitors to attractions such as zoos or rescue centres can also generate human waste and rubbish, as well as traffic pollution.

 Diffuse pollution has no specific point of origin – for example, washing-off from fertilised fields.